Donald Trump Inauguration: Scalpers Are Having A Tough Time Selling Tickets Because ‘Nobody Wants Them’

 — mah ree nah (@marinarachael) January 17, 2017

 Such a lack of interest in attending Trump’s inauguration might also spring in part from the fact that most of the A-list performers who had been asked to perform at the event have declined.
-Performers such as Elton John, Andrea Bocelli and Celine Dion have made no secrets of their will not to perform at the big event, which has meant that the Trump transition team has had to depend on relatively obscure faces to liven up the event.
+Performers such as Elton John, Andrea Bocelli, and Celine Dion have made no secrets of their will not to perform at the big event, which has meant that the Trump transition team has had to depend on relatively obscure faces to liven up the event.
 America’s Got Talent finalist 16-year-old Jackie Evancho is set to sing the national anthem, while Toby Keith and Lee Greenwood have also confirmed their participation for the event.
 Even so, the dearth of well-known faces means that people are less than excited to attend Donald Trump’s inauguration event.

 The interest can be gauged by the fact only 200 buses have requested permits for the inauguration, as reported by The Washington Post.
-Compared to that, the upcoming Women’s March has seen 1,200 requests while Barack Obama’s 2009 inauguration had seen more than 3,000 charter buses being registered for parking permits in the city that day.
+Compared to that, the upcoming Women’s March has seen 1,200 requests, while Barack Obama’s 2009 inauguration had seen more than 3,000 charter buses being registered for parking permits in the city that day.

 [Featured Image by Spencer Platt/Getty Images]